MissMarquis/alx-low_level_programming/0x09-static_libraries/README.md

-C-libaries (static and shared libiries)
+C-libraries (static and shared libraries)